YugabyteDB-Samples/geo-distributed-messenger/local_deployment.md

 ## Create Custom Network

-YugabyteDB/PostgreSQL, Kong Gateway and Minio will be running in Docker containers.
+YugabyteDB, Kong Gateway and Minio will be running in Docker containers.

 Create a custom network for them:
 ```shell